Encode Once, Decode Never: Reusing Audio LM Internals for Efficient Temporal Localization: Abstract

 \section{Abstract}

-Large audio language models are increasingly used for complex audio understanding tasks, but they struggle with temporal tasks that require precise temporal grounding, such as word alignment and speaker diarization.
-The standard approach, where we generate timestamps as sequences of text tokens, is computationally expensive and prone to hallucination, especially when processing audio lengths outside the model's training distribution.
-In this work, we propose \emph{frame-level internal tool use}, a method that trains audio LMs to use their own internal audio representations to perform temporal grounding directly.
-We introduce a lightweight prediction mechanism trained via two objectives: a binary frame classifier and a novel inhomogeneous Poisson process (IHP) loss that models temporal event intensity.
-Across word localization, speaker diarization, and event localization tasks, our approach outperforms token-based baselines.
-Most notably, it achieves a \textgreater$50\times$ inference speedup and demonstrates robust length generalization, maintaining high accuracy on out-of-distribution audio durations where standard token-based models collapse completely.
+Audio language models process input audio into rich frame-level representations, but the standard approach to temporal localization generates timestamps as sequences of text tokens, which discards the frame-level representations in favor of autoregressive decoding.
+However, generating timestamps as tokens is slow and not parallelizable, and tends to hallucinate when producing timestamps outside the training distribution.
+We propose \emph{internal frame-level reuse}, a method that trains audio LMs to reuse their own internal audio representations for temporal localization directly, bypassing token generation altogether.
+We introduce a lightweight prediction head trained via different frame-level objectives: a binary frame classifier and a novel inhomogeneous Poisson process (IHP) loss that models temporal event intensity.
+Across word localization, speaker diarization, and event localization tasks, our approach can achieve a \textgreater$50\times$ inference speedup over token-based generation and demonstrates robust length generalization, maintaining high accuracy on out-of-distribution audio durations where token-based models collapse completely.
+We find that reusing audio frame-level representations yields localization accuracies comparable to (and often better than) finetuned token-based baselines.